blueskythlikesclouds/SkythTools/README.md

 	- A program that allows you to translate, rotate and scale a stage.
 - FxPipelineResolutionChanger
 	- A program that allows you to change the shadowmap resolution of the FxPipeline Renderer.
+- PathImporter
+	- A maxscript that allows you to import a .path.xml file.
+	- Made by TGE
 - ImportLightList
 	- A maxscript that allows you to import light files or a light list file.
 	- Made by TwilightZoney